MarkusvonStaden/Subjectivity-Analysis/README.md

 Initially I had planned to get urls to 30.000 movies, but the script crashed multiple times around 7500 urls.
 Sometimes due to memory consumption, sometimes the browser crashed.

+One way to get more URLs would be to provide links to the advanced search with different filters and sorting and loop over these URLs every time the instance crashes, but that would be a lot of manual work.

-Finally I had 7.750 URLs
+But since I had already 7.750 URLs, I decided to move on.

 ### Get Reviews and Summaries

 Initially I started using scrapy as well.
 That turned out more difficult than I thought, since here also the content is loaded dynamically and even worse: The container names and ids differ from movie to movie.
 So here also I moved to selenium.
 Most content on these pages is lazy-loaded when the container is scrolles into view.
 So at first I located the element containing the text "Storyline" and scrolled that into view.
 This action triggers the storyline itself to load.
 The same was done for the Review.
 Now that I had Summary and Review, I stored that away together with the URL.

 This process took quite some time, but fortunally I could run multiple instances (12) in parallel.
-This resulted in 9344 texts.
-(I was impatient and did not want to wait for the entire list to finish)
+This resulted in 7010 texts for each class.
+The difference in number is due to the fact, that not every movie has a review or some errors occured during scraping.

 ### Data Preprocessing

 This data now contained some impurities like the name of the author and sometimes a rating at the beginning.
-Also the JSON format used before cannot be read with tensorflow.
+Also some HTML Tags are still present and the JSON format used before cannot be read with tensorflow.

-So the cleanup script takes all unwanted elements and stores them in a file structure, that tensorflow can easly read.
+So the cleanup script takes all unwanted elements away and stores the result in a file structure, that tensorflow can easly read.

 ### Classification

-For classification I decided to use the BERT model by Google.
+For classification I decided to use different versions of the BERT model by Google.
 BERT is a Large Language Model based on the transformer architecture and comes in different variants, different sizes and pretrained with different data.

-Google has an excellent tutorial on how to build a taxt classifier based on BERT, which this is heavily based on.
+Google has an [excellent tutorial](https://www.tensorflow.org/text/tutorials/classify_text_with_bert) on how to build a taxt classifier based on BERT, which this is heavily based on.
-This resulted in an accuracy of 99.3% after 5 epochs of training.

 The model is build as following: